ChaLinP/DWBI_Assignment_01/README.md

 ### 🛠️ Extraction

 - Flat File Source: Used to extract data from `.txt` file (e.g., `Allergies.txt`).
-- Excel Source: Extracted data from Excel files (where applicable).
+- Excel Source: Extracted data from Excel files.
 - All extracted data was loaded into the **staging area** via **OLE DB Destinations**.
 - **Data profiling** was performed to assess data quality and structure.